 Last Updated on April 11, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 How to Transition Your Wardrobe to Spring

 You want to be prepared for both times especially if you’ll be away from home all day.

 Pack away your very heaviest clothes when the weather starts to warm up.
 You may not need to keep your snow boots or your heavy wool winter coat as long as you need to keep your sweaters.

 Before you pack away your winter clothes, do a spot check to see if there are loose buttons, frayed hems or stains that need to be dealt with.
 You will appreciate the time you took when the temperatures drop again.

-- Spring shoe options.
 After you pack away your winter boots, you won’t be taking the sandals out the next day.
 Find a few favorite spring shoe options to wear.
 A cute pair of canvas flats works well for me.

-- Add a scarf.
 Adding a large scarf to your outfit can give you added warmth and style.
 Just roll it and wrap around your neck or unroll and wear over your shoulders when you feel cool.

 In the winter, I tend to go for black, gray, navy and brown accessories.
 As the weather warms up, I start bringing out spring colors like pink, turquoise, yellow, and cream.

-- Be realistic.
-When adding new pieces to your wardrobe, be certain you’ll actually wear them.
-It can be too tempting to just grab every sale item we find.
+When adding new pieces to your wardrobe, be certain you’ll wear them.
+It can be too tempting just to grab every sale item we find.

 How do you transition your wardrobe to spring?

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes you can feel beautiful at any age and any size.
-She shares healthy, realistic beauty and fashion information geared toward women over the age of 40.
+She shares healthy, realistic beauty and fashion information geared toward women over 40.
 If you’d like to work together, email firstname.lastname@example.org to chat.